ha/doozerd/doc/cluster.md

 **Cluster**

-One or more members, connected over a network, that can achieve total ordering of writes to the data store through consensus.
+One or more members, connected over a network, that achieve total ordering of all writes to the data store through consensus.

 **Member**